wp-plugins/theme-per-user/readme.txt

 Load one Theme for a specific user.
 You must set the theme from User Profile then logout and login again in order to take effect.

+= Usage =
+1. Select the theme you prefer from the `User Profile` page, then press Save button;
+2. Logout;
+3. Login.

 == Installation ==